filecoin-project/lotus/documentation/en/mining.md

 It is useful to [join the Testnet](https://docs.lotu.sh/en+join-testnet) prior to attempting storage mining for the first time.

-## Note: Using the Lotus Storage Miner from China
+## Note: Using the Lotus Miner from China

 If you are trying to use `lotus-miner` from China.
 You should set this **environment variable** on your machine.